-Unless you’re monitoring your automated rules regularly and are confident in the criteria you’ve set, be sure to set minimum and maximum CPC thresholds to help manage costs and avoid unexpected increases to ad spend.
+Unless you’re monitoring your automated rules regularly and are confident in the criteria that you’ve set, make sure that you set minimum and maximum CPC thresholds to help manage costs and avoid unexpected increases to ad spend.

 Make decisions based on a useful amount of dataWhen using automated rules, you want to ensure that you’re gathering enough information before making decisions that impact performance.
-If five people walked into your store on Saturday and bought a table and chair set, would you close your housewares business, or stop selling couches and loveseats?
+If five people walked into your shop on Saturday and bought a table and chair set, would you close your homeware business, or stop selling sofas and chairs?
 Probably not, and the same applies here.
-Make sure the rules you are creating provide you with enough information to make an informed decision.
-Use daily data for daily rules, weekly data for weekly rules, and monthly data for monthly rules.
+Make sure that the rules you are creating provide you with enough information to make an informed decision.
+Use daily data for daily rules, weekly data for weekly rules and monthly data for monthly rules.

 When creating automated rules, it’s important to remember:

-- Monitor rules regularly and include minimum and maximum bids to ensure they have the desired impact.
+- monitor rules regularly and include minimum and maximum bids to ensure that they have the desired impact

 Please note that features mentioned in this training may not be available in your market.